 I am Sarita Santoshini, an independent journalist based in India, seeking out urgent stories in under-reported regions.
 I report on gender, social justice, and global health & development for publications like Al Jazeera English, Foreign Policy, The Christian Science Monitor, CityLab, The New Humanitarian, The Fuller Project, and The Caravan, among others.

 I’ve received grants and fellowships from the International Women’s Media Foundation, International Reporting Project, and Bitch Media to work on in-depth pieces from India and East Africa.

-I graduated from St. Xavier’s College, Mumbai, with a Bachelors in mass media in 2013.
+I graduated from St. Xavier’s College, Mumbai, with a Bachelor’s in mass media in 2013.

 Awards and Fellowships

-I was the 2016 Bitch Media Writing Fellow in Reproductive Rights & Justice, and wrote about men’s crucial role in the fight for reproductive health, the need for inclusive sex education in India, and young girls’ access to reproductive healthcare, among other issues, for the non-profit feminist publication as part of the same.
+Selected as the 2016 Bitch Media Writing Fellow in Reproductive Rights & Justice, and wrote about men’s crucial role in the fight for reproductive health, the need for inclusive sex education in India, and young girls’ access to reproductive healthcare, among other issues, for the non-profit feminist publication as part of the same.

 To commission a story, share ideas and feedback, or just say hello, please reach me at email@example.com.